q62ur/CS1103-Project/README.md

 - `proposal/` → project proposal
 - `code/` → SQL scripts and Java JDBC code
 - `report/` → ER diagram and final report

+## How to Run

+1. Run DatabaseSetup.java to create database
+2. Run PetAdoptionApp.java to use the system

+## Technologies Used
+- Java
+- JDBC
+- SQLite
+- SQL